 Statement on Study of Foreign Languages

-Knowledge of at least one foreign language and familiarity with other cultures are important for understanding media and communications in conditions of contemporary globalization.
+Knowledge of at least one foreign language and familiarity with foreign cultures beyond the language and culture requirements of the General Education Program are important for understanding media and communications under the conditions of globalization in the 21st century.
 Therefore, MCS students are strongly encouraged to study a foreign language to at least the 202 level (with appropriate exemptions made for native speakers of languages other than English).
-Additionally, studying abroad can provide understandings of other cultures and richer perspectives on American culture and media.
-The MCS department encourages interested students to pursue study-abroad opportunities and can advise students on the transferability of courses taken while studying abroad.
+Study abroad is also strongly encouraged, for it can provide not only understanding of another culture but also important perspectives on U.S. culture and media.

 CoursesMedia and Communication Studies